 Coconut snowballs are a festive confection that melt in your mouth.
-You’ll automatically think of powdery snow, sleigh bells, and Christmas music anytime of the year.
+When I make up a batch, I automatically think of powdery snow, sleigh bells, and George Winston or Mannheim Steamroller music anytime of the year.

 Coconut Snowballs Recipe